 The ceremony was attended by the Brodosplit CEO, Tomislav Debeljak and the senior state officials – the State Secretary for Defence, Zdravko Jakop, the Chief of the General Staff of the Croatian Armed Forces, General Mirko Šundov , the Commander of the Croatian Navy, Rear Admiral Predrag Stipanović, the Coast Guard Commander, Commodore Ivo Raffaneli and Split-dalmatian county representatives.

-It is a project of five vessels for the needs of Croatian Navy Coast Guard, that is supposed to enable Croatian Coastal Guard to come in tune with more modern coastal guard services on a global level.
+This is a project of five vessels for the needs of Croatian Navy Coast Guard, that is supposed to enable Croatian Coastal Guard to come in tune with modern coastal guard services on a global level.
 The basic purpose of the vessel is patrolling for the sake of supervision and protection of Croatian interests at sea.
 They will be used as support to island population and in search and rescue sea operations.
 In war times coastal patrol vessels are used for protection of internal waters and fighting and logistics support tasks.

 Armed forces will receive new capabilities and Brodosplit Shipyard will gets a new product that could launch further on international markets.